byterubpay/byterub-site/_posts/2017-12-11-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2017-12-11.md

 **\<luigi1111w>** if you can blow a million bucks to own the market, something is very wrong
 **\<luigi1111w>** why can't I come in and also blow a million to take half (and so on)
 **\<ArticMine>** There a patent risks with ASICs - ASIC boost in Bitcoin comes to mind
-**\<moneromooo>** I really like how people have started mining on CPUs for new reasons.
+**\<byterubmooo>** I really like how people have started mining on CPUs for new reasons.
 This is only possible because mining on a CPU is feasible.
 Those are gimmicks, granted.
 **\<endogenic>** but they might become much more widespread soon
 **\<endogenic>** people are enabling web miners etc
 **\<ArticMine>** Coinhive opened a can of worms